Alnwick/Haldimand: Demographics

 As of the 2011 Census of Canada, Alnwick/Haldimand had a median age of 46.6 years.

 According to the 2011 National Household Survey, 13.1% of the population was foreign-born and 86.6% were Canadian born.
 The most common countries of birth of immigrants living in Alnwick/Haldimand are the United Kingdom (62% of the immigrant population) and the Netherlands (6.4%).
+In the 2021 census, percentage of foreign-born population had dropped to 9.9%, with the most common country of origin still being the United Kingdom (33% of the immigrant population).

 Religion

 According to the 2011 National Household Survey, 72.7% of the population in Alnwick/Haldimand reported a religious affiliation while 27.4% said they had no religious affiliation.
 The most common religion was the United Church (22.3%), followed by Anglicanism, (22.2%) and Roman Catholicism (13.5%).